pulasthi-ranabahu/Pinnacle_Labs_Cyber_Security/README.md

 | Keylogger Software | Research tool for keystroke monitoring                |
 | Image Encryption   | Secure image files with encryption algorithms         |
 | Password Analyzer  | Analyze and improve password security                 |

 ---

-## 📢 Submission Guidelines

-- Complete at least **1** and up to **3** tasks to be eligible for your certificate.
-- Record a screen capture or video demo of your project.
-- Share your video on LinkedIn and tag Pinnacle Labs.
-- Submit your LinkedIn post URL in the official submission form (available from April 30; deadline May 10).
-- No deadline extensions will be given.

----